dhritipandya/personal-budget-tracker/README.md

 # Personal Budget Tracker

-Student: Dhriti Pandya
-Course: Software Engineering

-# Project Description

-This is a web-based Personal Budget Tracker that allows users to record income and expenses, manage transactions, and view a financial summary.
-The application provides real-time updates, helping users track and understand their financial activity efficiently.

-# Features (Week 4 – Final Implementation)

-Core Features

--Add transactions (income or expense) with title, amount, date, category, and type -View transactions in a dynamic table
--Edit existing transactions
--Delete transactions with confirmation
--Automatic calculation and display of total income, total expenses, and net balance -Input validation (required fields + decimal support)

-# Data Management

-1. Filter transactions by:
-Category
-Type (Income/Expense)
-2. Sort transactions by:
-Date (Ascending/Descending)

-# Advanced Features

--Spending analytics using a pie chart (Chart.js) -Visual overspending alert when expenses exceed income -Export data:
-Download as CSV file
-Download as PDF report

-# Technologies Used

--HTML5 – Structure
--CSS– Styling and layout
--JavaScript (Vanilla JS) – Application logic and dynamic updates
-Note: Data is stored using a JavaScript array (in-memory), so it resets when the page is refreshed.
-Backend/database integration was planned but not implemented due to time constraints.

-# Development Progress

-# Week 2 Progress

--Implemented transaction form with validation
--Stored transactions in JavaScript array
--Added real-time financial summary updates
--Displayed transactions in dynamic table

-# Week 3 Progress

--Implemented full CRUD functionality
--Added edit and delete features
--Added delete feature with confirmation prompt -Ensured dynamic UI updates after operations

-# Week 4 Progress

--Added filtering and sorting features
--Integrated spending analytics (pie chart) -Implemented CSV and PDF export
--Added overspending alert
--Improved UI and overall user experience

-# How to Run

-1. Clone or download the repository.
-2. Open index.html in a web browser.
-3. Use the form to add, edit, or delete transactions.
-4. View the updated financial summary on the dashboard.

-# Screenshots

-(already uploaded)

--Dashboard view
--Transaction form
--Transactions table
--Filtering and sorting
--Chart visualization
--Overspending alert

-# Known Limitations
--No backend or database (data is not persistent)
--Data resets on page refresh

-# Author
+**Student:** Dhriti Pandya
+**Course:** Software Engineering

+---

+## 📌 Project Description
+The Personal Budget Tracker is a web-based application that enables users to manage their finances by recording income and expenses.
+It provides real-time updates, helping users monitor spending patterns and maintain financial awareness through an interactive dashboard.

+---

+## 🚀 Features

+### 🔹 Core Features
+- Add transactions (income or expense) with title, amount, date, category, and type
+- View transactions in a dynamic table
+- Edit existing transactions
+- Delete transactions with confirmation
+- Automatic calculation of:
+  - Total Income
+  - Total Expenses
+  - Net Balance
+- Input validation (required fields and numeric values)

+---

+### 🔹 Data Management
+- Filter transactions by:
+  - Category
+  - Type (Income / Expense)
+- Sort transactions by:
+  - Date (Ascending / Descending)

+---

+### 🔹 Advanced Features
+- 📊 Spending analytics using pie chart (Chart.js)
+- ⚠️ Overspending alert when expenses exceed income
+- 📁 Export functionality:
+  - Download as CSV file
+  - Download as PDF report

+---

+## 🛠 Technologies Used
+- **HTML5** – Structure
+- **CSS3** – Styling and layout
+- **JavaScript (Vanilla JS)** – Application logic and dynamic updates
+- **Chart.js** – Data visualization
+- **jsPDF** – PDF export

+---

+## ⚙️ How to Run
+1. Clone or download this repository
+2. Open `index.html` in any web browser
+3. Use the form to add, edit, or delete transactions
+4. View real-time updates in the dashboard

+---

+## 📸 Screenshots
+- Dashboard view
+- Transaction form
+- Transactions table
+- Filtering and sorting
+- Chart visualization
+- Overspending alert

+*(Screenshots are included in the repository folder)*

+---

+## ⚠️ Known Limitations
+- No backend or database integration
+- Data is stored in-memory and resets on page refresh

+---

+## 🧪 Testing
+Test cases were executed manually through the browser interface.
+Console logs were used to verify operations such as adding, editing, deleting transactions, and updating the financial summary in real time.
+Integration testing ensured that all components (form, table, and summary) work together correctly.

+---

+## 👩‍💻 Author
 Dhriti Pandya